StackVista/stackstate-docs/use/views.md

 ![View health state in main menu](/.gitbook/assets/v42_view_health_main_menu.png)

+### Time travel with the view health state

+The health state of the current view over time is indicated by the colour of the **Health** line in the timeline at the bottom of the screen.
+When the playhead on the timeline is moved to time travel to a moment in the past, the health state shown for the current view will change to match the state that it was at the selected point in time.
+The health state reported in the StackState main menu, however, will always report the current health state of all views.

 ### Enable or disable view health state

 To enable view health state, set `View Health State Enabled` to **on** when you create or edit a view.
 To disable a view health state, [edit the view](#delete-or-edit-a-view) and set `View Health State Enabled` to **off**.